GruberMarkus/GruberMarkus/README.md

 Hi,

 My name is Markus Gruber.
-I am a Digital Advisor and Product Manager with more than two decades of international experience (details on [LinkedIn](https://www.linkedin.com/in/gruberma/)).
+I am a Consultant, Digital Advisor and Product Manager with more than two decades of international experience (details on [LinkedIn](https://www.linkedin.com/in/gruberma/)).

 GitHub is my platform of choice for publishing several open-source projects I created, own and maintain.